 If you will be laying the engine down, minimize the potential for fuel spillage by letting it run "out of gas" before you remove it from the boat.

 Make sure that the engine has stopped completely.

-Turn the fuel shut off valve forward.
+Turn the fuel shut off valve forward and close the fuel tank vent screw.